Reconfigurable Intelligent Surface-Assisted Multiple-Antenna Coded Caching: RIS-Assisted Grouping Coded Caching Scheme

-Inspired by MAPDA, our scheme can also be represented in the form of an array.
-Similar to MAPDA, the symbol "$*$" is used to denote cached content at the users.
-For transmission, our objective is to enable simultaneous broadcasting across \( r \) groups.
+Inspired by the MAPDA framework, our scheme can also be represented as an array.
+Similar to MAPDA, the symbol ``$*$'' denotes cached content at the users.
+Our objective in the delivery phase is to enable simultaneous broadcasting across $r$ groups.
+The newly proposed structure for the RIS-assisted multi-antenna coded caching problem is termed RMAPDA.

-From our previous analyses, the antenna groups are limited to two configurations: one consisting of \(L_1 = L_{0}-r+1 \) antennas with \(t+L_1\) users, and the other consisting of \( L_2 = L_3 = \dots = L_r = 1\) antenna with \( t+1 \) users.
-So our objective is to serve \(g = (t+1)(r-1) + (t+L_{0}-r+1)\) users per time slot.
-Besides meeting requirements C1, C2, C3 in definition \ref{defini:MAPDA}, it must also satisfy the following condition. \begin{itemize} \item[C4:] For any integer \(s \in [S]\), define \(\mathbf{P}^{(s)}_1, \mathbf{P}^{(s)}_2, \dots, \mathbf{P}^{(s)}_r\) to be the subarrays of \(\mathbf{P}\) including the rows and columns containing \(s\).
-These subarrays are mutually disjoint in columns.
-One of the subarrays has integer entries in each row less than or equal to \(L_0 - r + 1\), while the remaining \(r - 1\) subarrays each have integer entries in each row no more than 1. \end{itemize} The new structure proposed for the RIS-assisted MISO coded caching problem is called RMAPDA.

-\begin{definition}[RMAPDA] For any positive integers \(L_0\), \(K\), \(F\), \(Z\), \(r\) and \(S\), an \(F \times K\) array \(P\) composed of "$*$" and \([S]\) is called an \((L_0, K, F, Z, r, S)\) RIS-assisted multiple-antenna placement delivery array (RMAPDA) if it satisfies the following conditions: \begin{itemize}[itemsep=0.1em, parsep=0.1em] \item[C1:] The symbol "$*$" appears \(Z\) times in each column;